xmtp/docs-xmtp-org/docs/pages/consent/filter-spam.md

 # Filter spam in apps built with XMTP

-:::tip[FYI]
+Implement [user consent preferences](/consent/user-consent) in your app to give users a way to manage spammy contacts and conversations.

+You might also consider using other spam management tools as needed.

+## Spam management tools

-Third-party and public good tools listed on this page are not official endorsements and are provided for informational purposes only.
+This list of third-party and public good spam management tools is provided for informational purposes only.

+:::tip

 Is your app using a great tool to filter spam and keep inboxes safe?
 Open an [issue](https://github.com/xmtp/docs-xmtp-org/issues) to share information about it.

 :::

-## Implement XMTP user consent

-[Implement user consent preferences](/consent/user-consent) in your app to enable users to manage spammy contacts and conversations.

-## Use a third-party tool

-Explore these third-party spam filtering tools.

 ### Airstack spam filters